mezo-org/musd/docs/rfc-microloans.md

 - Any loan operation (borrow, repay, adjust collateral, etc.)
 - Liquidation events
 - Loan closure
+- Rate changes (optional optimization)

 The update process:
-1. Calculate `newInterest` using formula above
+1. Calculate `newInterest` using the rate period formula above
 2. Add `newInterest` to `storedInterest`
 3. Update `lastUpdateTimestamp` to current time
 4. Use `totalDebt` for all CR and liquidation calculations

+##### Rate Change Process

+When MUSD rates change:
+1. Calculate new microloan rate: `newRate = newMUSDRate + spread`
+2. Add entry to `rateHistory`: `{rate: currentRate, timestamp: block.timestamp}`
+3. Update `currentRate` to `newRate`
+4. All subsequent interest calculations will use the new rate structure

 ##### Repayment Priority